Guntû’s voyages have three route categories: westward, central and eastward.

 Eastward Routes

 Naoshima was once known as a desolate island whose trees were killed by the gases emitted from its copper refinery.
 Since 1985, the island has been reimagined as a cultural village with a concept of rethinking human life amid the melding of nature, history, and contemporary art.
 Beginning in 1992 with the Benesse House Museum, and followed by the Art House Project, the Chichu Art Museum, and other facilities, Naoshima has been transformed into an international art destination now at the center of more than ten art islands.
-This route offers the chance to appreciate Setouchi art with two days of hopping between art islands on guntû’s speed boats.A four-day voyage to soak in the allure of the old and new on historic islands
+This route offers the chance to appreciate Setouchi art with two days of hopping between art islands on guntû’s speed boats.A three-day voyage to follow threads of tradition through Setouchi

 On this route to experience Setouchi’s traditional culture and craftsmanship, guntû departs Bella Vista Marina and passes by the glowing lights of the Mizushima industrial complex before anchoring off the shore of Tamano in Okayama Prefecture.
 The next day includes an experience of traditional arts such as bonsai or lacquerware in Takamatsu, or depending on the season, the harvest of seaweed.
 Soak in the view of the sunset and the Great Seto Bridge before spending a final night aboard guntû in Takuma Bay.A three-day voyage to explore abundant nature and island culture